 7. Condos are a Great Investment

 Condominiums are a great investment.
 Their value appreciates over time creating profit for the owner.
 “Pre-buying” condominium unit can be a very good move.
 Pre-buying means purchasing a unit before during the construction phase of the building.
 Some people buy the condo unit at this phase as it is sold for a much lower price than when it is actually finished.
 Some resell the property once it is finished and gain profit from it.

 Some investors rent out their condos to tourists or vacationers and use the money to pay off the mortgage of the unit.
-Beachfront condos are a hit during summer months.
-Renting out condos that are near ski resorts during winter time can potentially bring a lot of money too.
+Beachfront condos are a hit during the summer months.
+Renting out condos that are near ski resorts during wintertime can potentially bring a lot of money too.

 8. Manageable Space